fosterc1/adapt-margueetext/README.md

 ## Limitations

-- Requires sufficient page height for scrolling to trigger the effect
-- Moving text may be difficult to read for some users
+- Continuously animating text may be difficult to read for some users
 - The component automatically handles text duplication for seamless looping
-- Not recommended for critical instructional content due to animation
+- Not recommended for critical instructional content due to continuous animation
+- Animation runs continuously while component is in the DOM (pauses when removed)

 ## Browser Support